data report

 Latin America had around 320,000 towers in 2023, according to TowerXchange (2024), with Brazil, Mexico and Colombia as leading markets.

-- GSMA (2024) notes that 4G accounted for the majority of connections in Latin America in 2023, while 5G adoption is accelerating in Brazil, Chile and Mexico.
+• GSMA reports that 4G accounted for the majority of connections in Latin America, while 5G adoption is accelerating in Brazil, Chile and Mexico.

 SOLAR TODO can provide telecom towers with integrated renewable power for remote sites in the Amazon, Andean and rural regions, as well as security and monitoring systems for grid infrastructure.